jh1993/UnderusedOptions/README.txt

 Aether Swap:
 - Restriction of not working on arcane-immune targets removed.
 - If targeting an ally, give the target 1 SH instead of dealing damage.
 - Patsy Swap (5 SP): You can now target yourself with this spell to give yourself a stack of Swapper's Scheme, which consumes another charge of the spell and counts as casting the spell twice.
-Whenever you are about to take damage, you automatically consume a stack of Swapper's Scheme to swap with a random valid enemy target of this spell.
-You gain 1 SH, which ignores the normal 20 SH limit, while the target takes damage from both Aether Swap and the damage that you took.
+Whenever you are about to take damage, you automatically consume a stack of Swapper's Scheme to swap with a random valid enemy target of this spell, then negate that damage, while the target takes damage from both Aether Swap and the damage that you took.
+Damage negation applies before SH.
 - Glitch Swap (5 SP): You can now target an empty tile with this spell to swap with a unit that does not exist, which consumes another charge of the spell and counts as casting the spell twice.
 This summons a glitch phantom at your old location, which is an arcane minion with 1 SH and the same max HP as you that can cast Aether Swap with the same upgrades, skills, and shrine as your own.
 The glitch phantom has a fixed lifetime of 1 turn.

 Basilisk Armor: